Guidelines for Abstract Submission

 Abstracts will be scored by a team of individuals from across the region, including AHPs, nurses and doctors.
 Accepted abstracts will be invited to present at the conference.

-The top six abstracts will be awarded oral presentations (10 mins in length).
-Oral presentations will be on day two of the conference.
+The top abstracts will be awarded virtual oral presentations (10 mins in length).

 Further high scoring abstracts will be awarded posters of distinction and will feature in the poster walks on days one or two of the conference

-Remaining selected abstracts will be invited to present posters and will need to be displayed on both days of the conference
+Remaining selected abstracts will be invited to submit electronic posters for display on the PIER website